riastrad/cyberbspace/posts/2022/books-last-year.md

 <img style="border: 1px solid black;" src="https://covers.openlibrary.org/b/isbn/9781568589398-M.jpg" class="blog-pic" />

-This book was selected as part of the Mapbox Workers Union's bookclub in the lead up to our campaign going public.
-It's a stern look at the state of work in the U.S., but Jaffe also manages to slip in hope and optimism despite the dysmal state of things.
+This book was selected as part of the Mapbox Workers Union's book club in the lead up to our campaign going public.
+It's a stern look at the state of work in the U.S., but Jaffe also manages to slip in hope and optimism despite the dismal state of things.
 It's not the end all and be all of labor writing, but definitely a relevant one to pick up when you need some grounding.

 ### Mortal Engines *by Stanisław Lem*